3. EPIDEMIOLOGY, AETIOLOGY AND PATHOLOGY

 3.5.
 Other renal tumours

 Other renal tumours constitute the remaining renal cortical tumours.
 These include a variety of uncommon, sporadic, and familial carcinomas/tumours, some only recently described, as well as a group of unclassified carcinomas.
-A summary of these tumours is provided in Table 3.1, but some clinically relevant tumours and extremely rare entities are mentioned below.
-About 15% of excised renal masses are benign [31].
+A summary of these tumours are provided in Table 3.1, but some clinically relevant tumours and extremely rare entities are mentioned below, and in Table 3.2, including a summary on their management.
+About 15% of excised renal masses are benign [42].
+For hereditary and syndrom-specific RCC see Chapter 8.

 3.5.1.
 Renal medullary carcinoma (SMARCB1-deficient renal medullary carcinoma)